 Due to restriction on WIA funds by the granting agency, monies deposited into the account of WCCNM and any program revenues earned by WCCNM, funds are not allowed to be invested.
 In accordance with Section 6-10-17, NMSA, 1978 Compilation, deposits of public money are required to be collateralized.
-Pledged collateral is required in amounts in an aggregated equal to one half of the amount of public money in each account.
+Pledged collateral is required in amounts in one half of the amount of public money in each account.
 Securities, which are obligations of the United States, State of New Mexico, its agencies, institutions, counties, municipalities or other subdivisions are accepted as security at market value.

 No security is required for the deposit of public money that is insured by the Federal Deposit Insurance Corporation, or the National Credit Union Administration.
-Deposits as of June 30, 2017 were held at a commercial bank (U.S. Bank).
+Deposits as of June 30, 2018 were held at a commercial bank (U.S. Bank).
 Cash and cash equivalents are carried at cost, which approximates market value.
-At June 30, 2017, WCCNM's deposit bank balance was \$628,732.
-Custodial credit risk is the risk that in the event of a bank failure, WCCNM's deposits may not be returned to it.
+At June 30, 2018, WCCNM's deposit bank balance was \$682,248 Custodial credit risk is the risk that in the event of a bank failure, WCCNM's deposits may not be returned to it.
 WCCNM's deposit policy is to collateralize one half of the uninsured public money in each account.
-None of WCCNM's bank deposits were exposed to custodial credit risk as of June 30, 2017.
-At June 30, 2017, WCCNM's bank deposits were collateralized as follows:
+None of WCCNM's bank deposits were exposed to custodial credit risk as of June 30, 2018.